AutumnAC/Attack-of-the-Sentient-Breakfast-Foods/README.md

 #### State Transistions

-- _List all the ways this agent can transition to this state_
 - If the pancake has eaten/collided with a waffle, it will transition to this state
 - It will also transition to this state if there are no waffles within a certain radius of it